EmperDeon/RepostBot/README.md

 # RepostBot

-Telegram (or maybe other messengers later) bot for reposting messages/posts from various sites.
+Telegram bot for reposting from various sites.

 ## Current project

-- Telegram subscribe bot (Export)
+- Telegram subscribe bot
-- VK wall posts import (Import)
+- VK wall posts import

 ## Sites that will maybe supported in future